-There are nine tax allowances: (a) general tax allowance, (b) disabled person's tax allowance, , (c) allowance for self-employed professionals, (d) special allowance for additional pension insurance, (e) allowance for students, , (f) family allowance for other dependant family member (partner or parent) and (i) family allowance for children.
-The first 5 allowances are named standard allowances and the last 2 are named family allowances.
+There are nine tax allowances: (a) general tax allowance, (b) disabled person's tax allowance, (c) seniority tax allowance (until year 2013), (d) allowance for self-employed professionals, (e) special allowance for additional pension insurance, (f) allowance for students, (g) allowance for daily cross-border migrant worker (until year 2013), (h) family allowance for other dependant family member (partner or parent) and (i) family allowance for children.
+The first 7 allowances are named standard allowances and the last 2 are named family allowances.
 All tax allowances are deducted from the intermediary tax base.